jundalisay/spblist/content/en/research/mayan/popol/part-2/chapter-09.md

 ---
 heading: Chapter 9
-title: "Xan the Mosquito"
+title: "Playing Ball"
-weight: 38
+weight: 26
-date: 2024-05-12
+# date: 2024-05-12
-# description: "John Stuart Mill was part of the British East India Company who advocated free trade"
+description: The Lords of Xibalba thought that the boys' entrance there would be the beginning of their downfall.
 image: "/covers/popol.jpg"
-# date: 2020-10-31
 ---

 This was the first test of Xibalba.